|

 Drawing the Bow to the String Catch

-is properly latched.
+string loop to the string catch.
 Draw the bow with an arrow in your hand so you

 by dry firing it.)